georgewallace/elasticsearch/docs/reference/elasticsearch/rest-apis/search-suggesters.md

 `neighbours`
 :   Accepts an array of precision values at which neighbouring geohashes should be taken into account. precision value can be a distance value (`5m`, `10km` etc.) or a raw geohash precision (`1`..`12`).
 Defaults to generating neighbours for index time precision level.

 ::::{note}
 The precision field does not result in a distance match.
 Specifying a distance value like `10km` only results in a geohash precision value that represents tiles of that size.
 The precision will be used to encode the search geo point into a geohash tile for completion matching.
 A consequence of this is that points outside that tile, even if very close to the search point, will not be matched.
 Reducing the precision, or increasing the distance, can reduce the risk of this happening, but not entirely remove it.
 ::::

 ## Returning the type of the suggester [return-suggesters-type]

 Sometimes you need to know the exact type of a suggester in order to parse its results.
-The `typed_keys` parameter can be used to change the suggester's name in the response so that it will be prefixed by its type.
+The `typed_keys` parameter can be used to change the suggester’s name in the response so that it will be prefixed by its type.

 Considering the following example with two suggesters `term` and `phrase`: